Famine/minimanager/README.md

-# minimanager
-MiniManager 2020 for CMaNGOS
+# MiniManager 2020 for CMaNGOS

 MiniManager for Project MaNGOS Server is a PHP web front end to provide easy access to Mangos server management side.
 Manage/add/remove/edit/lock/ban/ect.
 User accounts/characters, manage DB and server itself.
 The project was originally designed by the minimanager team @ http://mangos.osh.nu, last updated in 2010.